prernasaxena3/Codsoft/README.md

-# Codsoft-portfolio
+# Codsoft
-This is a portfolio website.
+This repository contains three project- Portfolio, landing page and a Basic Calculator